Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Supplementary Materials

 \textbf{VI.} Variational Inference (VI) approximates the true posterior distribution with a variational approximation, here a fully-factorized Gaussian distribution, and maximizes a corresponding lower bound.
 A Gaussian prior is chosen.
 Once trained, the variational approximation is used as the posterior.
 There is no additional sampling phase to perform Bayesian model averaging.
-Therefore we cannot tune the number of samples and a single VI point is plotted in Figures \ref{fig:ensemble-technique-Linf} and \ref{fig:ensemble-technique-L2}.
+Therefore, we cannot tune the number of samples and a single VI point is plotted in Figures \ref{fig:ensemble-technique-Linf} and \ref{fig:ensemble-technique-L2}.
 We follow the solutions of \citet{Ashukha2020PitfallsLearning} to avoid underfitting: pre-training and annealing of $\beta$.
 The first moment of the Gaussian variational approximation is initially set to a DNN pre-trained similarly to Deep Ensemble (300 epochs on CIFAR-10 with initial learning rate of $10^{-4}$, and 130 epochs on ImageNet starting at $10^{-3}$).
 The log of its second moment is initially set to $-5$ on CIFAR-10 and $-6$ on ImageNet, and further optimized for 100 epochs (45 on ImageNet) with Adam and a learning rate of $10^{-4}$. $\beta$ is set to $10^{-5}$ on CIFAR-10 and $10^{-4}$ on ImageNet.
 Batch-size is 128 on CIFAR-10, and 256 on ImageNet.
+On MNIST, we train VI using the code and the hyperparameters of \citet{Carbone2020RobustnessAttacks}.

-\textbf{SSE.} Snapshot ensembles technique \cite{Huang2017SnapshotFree} is the foundation of cSGLD.
+\textbf{SSE.} Snapshot ensembles technique \citep{Huang2017SnapshotFree} is the foundation of cSGLD.
 The learning rate is cyclical with a cosine annealing schedule.
 Contrary to cSGLD, SSE saves a single snapshot per cycle and does not add gradient noise.
 The cycles are 40 epochs long on CIFAR-10, 45 on ImageNet.
 The maximum learning rate is 0.2, batch size is 64 on CIFAR-10, respectively 0.1 and 256 on ImageNet.